Maltby, North Yorkshire: Ingleby Manor development

 Since 2015 Maltby has expanded significantly due to the construction of 350 homes on the parish's western edge, adjacent to Maltby cricket ground.
 The development includes Maltby's secondary school.

 Education

 Ingleby Manor

 Ingleby Manor Free School is an academy and sixth form operated by Delta Academies Trust.
 Ingleby Manor Free School was established in 2014, with an initial intake of approximately 80 year 7 pupils.
 It initially operated from a converted warehouse, before relocating to a new purpose-built site in 2016.

+Demographics

 Administration

 The village is part of the Stockton South parliamentary constituency, represented since the 2019 general election by Matt Vickers of the Conservative Party.
 The constituency was previously represented by Labour MP Paul Williams (2017-2019), James Wharton (Conservative, 2010–2017), and before that by Dari Taylor (Labour, 1997–2010).

 Locally it has its own parish council, and is represented on Stockton Council as part of the Ingleby Barwick East ward, along with neighbouring Hilton village and its parish.